-1.2 Purpose of the AEMR
+2.2 Purpose of the AEMR

-The Project Approval contains a number of conditions that need to be complied with by EnergyAustralia NSW, as the proponent, at different stages of the Project (Section 2).
+The Project Approval contains a number of conditions that need to be complied with by EnergyAustralia NSW, as the proponent, at different stages of the Project (Section 3).
 Condition 7.3 of the Project Approval (DP&I, 2008) requires that EnergyAustralia NSW prepare and submit an Annual Environmental Management Report (AEMR) for the approval of the Director-General, Department of Planning (DP&I).

-This Annual Environmental Management Report has been prepared in order to satisfy Condition 7.3 of the Project Approval (DP&I, 2008).
-This report covers the operations between April 2014 and March 2015, inclusive.
+This Annual Environmental Management Report (AEMR) has been prepared in order to satisfy Condition 7.3 of the Project Approval (DP&I, 2008).
+This report covers the operations and environment and community performance of the Kerosene Vale Ash Repository from April 2015 and March 2016 (reporting period).